bilal-fazlani/zio-maelstrom/docs/api-reference/index.md

 1. `Timeout` if the reply was not received within given duration
 2. `DecodingFailure` if the reply could not be decoded into the given type
-3. `ErrorMessage` if the sender sends an error message instead instead of the reply message.
+3. `ErrorMessage` if the sender sends an error message instead of the reply message.

 <!--codeinclude-->
 [Ask error handling](../../examples/echo/src/main/scala/com/example/ErrorDocs.scala) inside_block:GetErrorMessage